mguiagous/oci-blog-fast-tracking-apcertif/README.md

 ```

 ## input.auto.tfvars (alias terraform.tfvars)
-Modify the value of each variable listed below and provide your own entry before running terraform.
+Modify the value of each variable listed below and provide your entry before running Terraform.

 #### 1. Compartment